Wise Lips Reveals the Way of Wisdom

 Wise speech rooted in knowledge is more valuable than material wealth.

-15 There is gold and abundance of rubies, but the lips of knowledge are a rare jewel.
+15 There is an abundance of gold and rubies, but lips of knowledge are a rare treasure.

 Wise speech rooted in knowledge is more valuable than material wealth.